CERTCC/CERT-Guide-to-CVD/docs/executive_summary.md

 network.
 Patching the firmware of a home router deployed to all the customers of a regional ISP is decidedly not so simple.
-The desktop system the doctor uses to write her notes might be patched long before the MRI machine that collected the data she\'s analyzing.
+The desktop system the doctor uses to write her notes might be patched long before the MRI machine that collected the data she's analyzing.
 Fixing a vulnerable networked device atop a pipeline in a remote forest might mean sending a human out to touch it.
 Each of these scenarios comes with an associated cost not usually factored into the CVD process for more